A mother and daughter having a serious discussion at home in front of a radiator

 What is grief?

 Losing someone we love and feel close to, or going through a bereavement, can be extremely painful.
-Grief is our natural response to this loss, and it is a process rather than an event.
+Grief is our natural response to this loss.
+It is a process rather than an event.

 Your child or young person, as well as you and other family members, may be grieving because: